 Frequently Asked Questions

+How far is Breckenridge from Denver?
 Breckenridge is approximately 80 miles from Denver via I-70 West and Highway 9 South.
 From Denver International Airport, the distance is about 102 miles.

+How long does it take to drive from Denver to Breckenridge?
 In normal conditions, the drive takes 1 hour and 45 minutes to 2 hours.
 During peak ski season, holiday weekends, or winter storms, expect 2.5 to 4+ hours.

+Do I need a 4WD vehicle to drive to Breckenridge?
 Colorado’s Traction Law requires 4WD/AWD, adequate snow tires, or chains on I-70 during winter conditions.
 Between November and April, a 4WD or AWD vehicle is strongly recommended.

+What is the best time to drive from Denver to Breckenridge?
 Leave before 7 AM or after 7 PM on Fridays to avoid westbound traffic.
 On Sundays, depart before 10 AM or after 6 PM to miss eastbound congestion.

+Is there a train from Denver to Breckenridge?
 There is no direct train service.
 The closest option is Colorado’s Bustang bus from Denver Union Station to Frisco, then connecting to the free Summit Stage bus to Breckenridge.

+How much does a private car service cost from Denver to Breckenridge?
 Private car service typically ranges from $250 to $400 one-way for a luxury SUV or sedan.
 Larger vehicles for groups cost more but offer excellent per-person value.
 Call Avi Limo at 303-455-4455 for an exact quote.

+What is the elevation of Breckenridge?
 Breckenridge sits at 9,600 feet above sea level.
 The summit of Breckenridge Ski Resort reaches over 12,998 feet.

-Plan Your Trip to Breckenridge
+Ready to Plan Your Breckenridge Trip?

 The drive from Denver to Breckenridge is one of Colorado’s most scenic routes, but it demands respect, especially in winter.
 Whether you choose to drive yourself, take a shuttle, or ride in comfort with a professional car service, planning ahead makes all the difference.